Reduction or enhancement of stellarator turbulence by impurities

-We have performed a scan of the impurity density gradient, $a/L_{n_z}$, in the range $[-6, 6]$ for C$^{6+}$ and Fe$^{16+}$ impurities at concentrations such that $Z_{\textrm{eff}}=1.4$, with $Z_{\textrm{eff}}=\sum_j Z_j^2 n_j/n_e$ and $j$ running over the ion species of the plasma.
-Figs.~\ref{fig:QiandQe}(a) and \ref{fig:QiandQe}(b) display, respectively, the ion ($Q_i$) and electron ($Q_e$) heat fluxes in gyro-Bohm units for these series of simulations.
+For W7-X, we have performed a scan of the impurity density gradient, $a/L_{n_z}$, in the range $[-6, 6]$ for C$^{6+}$ and Fe$^{16+}$ impurities at concentrations such that $Z_{\textrm{eff}}=1.4$, with $Z_{\textrm{eff}}=\sum_j Z_j^2 n_j/n_e$ and $j$ running over the ion species of the plasma.
+Figures ~\ref{fig:QiandQe}(a) and \ref{fig:QiandQe}(b) display, respectively, the ion ($Q_i$) and electron ($Q_e$) heat fluxes in gyro-Bohm units for these series of simulations.
 The electron heat flux is multiplied by $n_i/n_e$ in order to balance out the $Q_e$ increase due to the fact that $n_e/n_i>1$ when $Z_{\text{eff}}>1$.
 In the first place, comparing the black and red curves of, respectively, $Q_i$ and $Q_e$, with their values with no impurities, shown in gray, it can be clearly observed that both fluxes are modified by the presence of impurities.
-Specifically, $Q_i$ and $Q_e$ are enhanced when the impurity density is hollow and are reduced when the impurity density is peaked (on the reduction side, improvements have been reported for selected sets of profiles in tokamak geometry \cite{Pusztai_2011, Wei_2018}).
+Roughly, $Q_i$ and $Q_e$ are enhanced when the impurity density is hollow and are reduced when the impurity density is peaked.
 Second, the impact of carbon is appreciably stronger than that of the heavier and more highly charged iron impurity.
-In addition, examining the impact of carbon, the enhancement of $Q_i$ obtained for hollow impurity density profiles is not as strong as its reduction for peaked density profiles.
-For $a/L_{n_z}=-6$, $Q_i$ is enhanced by a factor 2.7, whereas, for $a/L_{n_z}=6$, $Q_i$ reduces its value by a factor 3.4.
-Finally, the impact on $Q_e$ is shown to be weaker than that on $Q_i$, which aligns well with reported performance improvements that follow the injection of impurities in stellarators, where $T_i$ typically increases more than $T_e$ \cite{Morita_2011, Nespoli_nature_2022, Lunsford_2021}, with $T_e$ the electron temperature.